Tommrodrigues/Blog/content/posts/Wi-Fi Cracking/index.md

 If you'd like to learn more or try it out for yourself, see [this](https://louisabraham.github.io/articles/WPA-wifi-cracking-MBP.html) blog post, and [this](https://github.com/Tommrodrigues/WiFiCrackPy) automated python script.

-When it comes to choosing a Wi-Fi password to better protect yourself from this sort of attack, your best bet is using a random password generator which uses a mixture of upper and lowercase letters, numbers, and special characters to make a password 20 or more characters long.
+When it comes to choosing a Wi-Fi password to better protect yourself from this sort of attack, your best bet is using a random password generator that uses a mixture of upper and lowercase letters, numbers, and special characters to make a password 20 or more characters long.

 Do this, and you can set your mind at ease — unless somebody is willing to wait until the heat death of the universe, your network should be safe!